16-19 Bursary Fund

 - The guaranteed element of State Pension Credit

 Students will be expected to sign a 16-19 Bursary Agreement which outlines the expectations Presdales School has with regard to attendance and standards of behaviour.
 Students eligible for the 16-19 Bursary must meet the criterion of 100% attendance, unless absence is authorised.
+If this criterion is not met, payment will be forfeited for the week affected.

 Parents and students should complete the application form and send it to Mrs M Stanley (Finance Manager) with supporting evidence.